svenfuchs/rails-i18n/README.md

     rake i18n-spec:completeness rails/locale/en.yml rails/locale/YOUR_NEW_LOCALE.yml

-You can list all complete locales:
+You can list all complete and incomplete locales:

     thor locales:complete
+    thor locales:incomplete

 Also, you can list all available locales: